zeebo/gate/README.txt

     other method.
 The test is failed if Stop or Start are called after Close.

+func (g *Gate) Closed() bool
+    Closed returns if the Gate has been Closed.

+func (g *Gate) Done() <-chan struct{}
+    Done returns a channel that is closed whenever the Gate is Closed.

 func (g *Gate) Protect(fn func())
-    Protect launches the function in a goroutine, but will not record that it needs to Wait for calls to Stop and Start.
-It can be called concurrently with Start or Stop.
+    Protect launches the function in a goroutine.
 The function must exit normally in order for the test to pass.
-If the function does not exit normally, the test is failed, and it behaves as if Close is called.
+If the function does not exit normally, the test is failed, and the Gate behaves as if Close is called.

 func (g *Gate) Run(fn func())
-    Run launches the function in a goroutine, recording that it will need to Wait for calls to Stop and Start.
+    Run launches the function in a goroutine, recording that calls to Stop should wait for it to call Wait.
 It must be called before any calls to Start or Stop.
 The function must exit normally in order for the test to pass.
-If the function does not exit normally, the test is failed, and it behaves as if Close is called.
+If the function does not exit normally, the test is failed, and the Gate behaves as if Close is called.

 func (g *Gate) Start()
     Start should be called after Stop has returned.
 It is safe to call